icpmoles/ASB/docs/CrossCoupling.typ

 = 2-DOF Kinematics

-Seen from the 2 load axles our system has only masses and moments of inertia, no potential energies or dissipations.
+Seen from the 2 load shafts our system has only masses and moments of inertia, no potential energies or dissipations.

 #let yd = [$underline(dot(y))$]
 #let mphm = [$[m_"ph"]$]